nus-cs2103-AY2021S1/ip/docs/README.md

 `Added new task: Mom's birthday
 You now have 3 tasks in your list.`

 The event "Mom's birthday" will be added to your task list.

 ### `delete <number of the task you want to delete>` - Deletes a task

 Deletes a task from your task list.
+The number you enter refers to the number of the task in the list.
 Be careful, this action is permanent!

 Example of usage: